Nutrition per serving may change if servings are adjusted.

 2 tablespoons chopped fresh parsley

 Pierce potatoes with a fork and wrap each one in a double thickness of microwave-safe paper towel.
-Microwave on high for a total of 20 to 30 minutes, turning over and rearranging potatoes once, or until soft when pinched.
+Place in the microwave and cook at 50% power, turning once or twice, until the potatoes are soft, about 20 minutes.
+(Or, use the "potato setting" on your microwave and cook according to the manufacturer's instructions.)
 (Alternatively, place pierced potatoes directly on oven rack and bake at 450°F for 50 to 60 minutes.)

 Preheat oven to 425°F.